netdata/netdata/README.md

 ## Community

-Netdata is striving to be an all inclusive open-source project and community.
+Netdata is an inclusive open-source project and community.
 Please read our [Code of Conduct](https://learn.netdata.cloud/contribute/code-of-conduct).

 You can find most of the Netdata team in our [community forums](https://community.netdata.cloud).
 It's the best place to ask questions, find resources, and engage with passionate professionals.